Middle Bourne Lane Community Garden

 On south side of Middle Bourne Lane 40m from Junction with Aveley Lane map reference SU 839 449, overlooking the deeply incised valley of the Bourne Stream, which is an important green corridor for the movement of species through the developing suburbs of South Farnham.
 The soils are free-draining and sandy.
 The situation is now suburban, but a century ago it was open heathland.

 The garden is approximately 30m square.
 It is located on the edge of the steep Bourne Stream valley and is south facing with a good outlook.
 The main area slopes gently southwards but slopes steeply down along its southern boundary.
 It has a mix of habitats – including mature trees and shrubs, a bramble thicket, a rough lawn, a pond, a small heather garden, an area of wild flower meadow, and a new herbaceous border.
 When we first took over its management it had been neglected for some time, and we were careful about bringing it back under control.
 The north boundary consists of a hedge that is predominantly hawthorn; the other three are wooden fences.
-There is some furniture on site, which consists of a wooden bench and a picnic table.
+There is also a wooden bench.
 In the south-west corner there is a compost and storage area, which is screened from the rest of the garden by the mature trees.
 The garden has been subdivided into four main management areas or ‘rooms’.
 The southern area is where the mature trees are growing is managed as a woodland glade, except at its eastern end where a small heather bed has been developed.
 Also, at the eastern end is an area is devoted to wildlife habitats which includes the pond, a bog garden, a bramble patch and some unmanaged rough habitat where we have created a hibernaculum.
 The central area contains the wild flower ‘meadow’.
 And the western room is the amenity area where there is a area of mown grass, the herbaceous border, and the picnic table.

 In 2007, BCG first agreed with the Town Council to manage the site.
 The first management plan was drawn up on the strength of which a successful bid was made to Biffa for funds to help to develop the site as a wildlife garden.
 The application not only successful, but we also won the national prize for the small projects for that year.
 The initial tasks were to clear the site of fly-tipped rubbish, to start clearing many of the invasive laurels, brambles and bracken, to plant some new trees and put up nest boxes.
 Our first major project was to dig a pond.
 Adding a pond is reported to be one of the best ways of enhancing wildlife in a garden, and our experience has fully vindicated this claim.